In the Community

 Matching Gifts are a key component of the Company’s contributions program.
 The Company matches employee gifts to nonprofit organizations on a $1-to-$1 basis and on a $2-to-$1 basis (to a maximum employee contribution of $2,000) for educational institutions and organizations in which employees are active volunteers.

-Every division of The Washington Post Company sponsors a wide array of outreach initiatives that take advantage of the Company’s special resources to benefit local communities.
+Every division of the Company sponsors a wide array of outreach initiatives that take advantage of the Company’s special resources to benefit local communities.

 Kaplan offers free or discounted SAT preparation to economically disadvantaged students to help achieve its goal of making test prep – and thus access to higher educational aspirations – broadly available.
 The Kaplan Educational Foundation’s Leadership Program provides high-potential, lower income students enrolled in New York City-area community colleges with academic and financial support to finish their two-year studies and go on to successfully earn their bachelor’s degrees at competitive four-year colleges across the country, while also preparing them for professional and community leadership.